CSC207-2022F-UofT/course-project-poppin-party-peacocks/README.md

 This program is designed to allow the user to search for things on online retailer websites (currently only amazon is supported) and add items to a wishlist.
 The program then updates the prices of the items and notifies the user when an item is below their desired price for the item.

 ## Currently implemented features
-Login and list of wishlist UI
+Login and list of wishlist UI \n
 Search UI and functionality (returning searches from amazon pages) Logic for database,
           user registration,